-- 59. Discussion: In 2000, the ICANN Board directed Staff to assign countries to geographic regions on the basis of the United Nations Statistics Division's (UNSD) current classifications.
+- 63. Discussion: In 2000, the ICANN Board directed Staff to assign countries to geographic regions on the basis of the United Nations Statistics Division's (UNSD) current classifications.
 The ccNSO report to the Board noted that the five ICANN regions are significantly different from those defined by the UN Statistics Office.
-Furthermore, as noted above in Section [insert number here], over time any connection to the UNSD classifications has eroded as the concept of geographic diversity has been expanded beyond application just to the Board to include other structures within the ICANN community. - 60.
-The expansion of the geographic regions concept to more communities and structures has been a boon to participation in ICANN and the recognition of the organization as a truly global organization.
-Unfortunately, this expansion appears to have been largely ad hoc and has not been driven by a consistent application of the geographic regions framework. - 61.ICANN Staff does not appear to have ever formally reviewed the UNSD's classifications to determine if they have been revised in the last decade nor has the organization formally acknowledged the ad hoc community by community approach to geographic regions.
+Furthermore, as noted in Section A above, over time any connection to the UNSD classifications has eroded as the concept of geographic diversity has been expanded beyond application to the Board to include other structures within the ICANN community. - 64.
+The evolution of the geographic regions concept to more communities and structures over the past decade appears to have been largely on a community-by-community basis and has not been driven by a consistent application of the geographic regions framework.32 - 65.
+ICANN Staff does not appear to have ever formally reviewed the UNSD's classifications to determine if they have been revised in the last decade nor has the organization ever formally acknowledged the evolving community-bycommunity approach to geographic diversity over the past decade.